FY2018 District Profile Report

 - Special Education Transportation Funding

-This funding is inclusive of all adjustments and transfers that are typically applied to the calculated funding of the school districts that include the following:
+Total formula funding is inclusive of all the adjustments and transfers that are typically applied to the calculated funding.
+The adjustments and transfers include the following:

 - Education Service Center Transfer

 - STEM School Transfer

 - Other Adjustments

 Source: Fiscal Year 2018 Final #2 Foundation Funding Payment File.